-By enabling this technology, brands have the power to improve the customer experience and buying journey by being there to assist their customers 24/7.
 Imagine what 24/7 real-time customer support can offer your customers - the convenience of quick access to answers on complex or simple questions on anything from product to order related topics.

 Conversations are empathetic, natural, authentic, and deep-rooted in emotion - and that's exactly what consumers look for when they're shopping online.

-Most importantly, consumers now live in a world where they expect to engage with brands directly and in real time.
+Most importantly, consumers now live in a world where they expect to engage with brands directly and in real-time.

 Let's use an example:

-Emily receives a Facebook Messenger message from one of her favourite fashion brands featuring a pair of shoes she absolutely adores.
-She shares this message with her friend Stephanie, adding the following message, “You have to see these shoes!
-They’ll look amazing with your little black dress!”.
+Emily receives a Facebook Messenger message from one of her favorite fashion brands featuring a pair of shoes she absolutely adores.
+She shares this message with her friend Stephanie, adding the following message, "You have to see these shoes!
+They'll look amazing with your little black dress!".

 Stephanie clicks the link in the message and sends a question directly to the brand's Facebook Messenger bot, "Do you have these in size 8 in red?"